terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_org"
+page_title: "VMware Cloud Director: vcloud_org"
 sidebar_current: "docs-vcd-resource-org"
 description: |-
   Provides a VMware Cloud Director Organization resource.
 This can be used to create  delete, and update an organization.